vivekpandey1222/Documentation/PostgreSQL.md

 podman is already the newest version (100:3.4.2-5).
 0 upgraded, 0 newly installed, 0 to remove and 9 not upgraded.
 ```
-**- sudo:** This part of the command is like saying "I want to do something important."
-It
+**- sudo:** This command is used to excecute other command as a supuruser.
-stands for "superuser do" and allows you to perform tasks that affect your computer's
-system, like installing software.

 **- apt:** It is used to handle the installation, removal, and upgrading of software packages.